 You do not need to include your address, however, do share the town or city in which you live.

-You do not need to include your home telephone number, but it is recommended that you leave a mobile number and email address for a recruiter or line manager to contact you.
+You do not need to include your home telephone number, but it is recommended that you leave a mobile number and email address for a recruiter, employer, or hiring manager to contact you.

 It’s widely regarded as less important to include information about your status - whether you have children, your date of birth and if you hold a driving licence.
-However, if you feel that it will help your application, then include any information that you feel is pertinent.
+In some instances, information such as your age, religion, and relationship status may inadvertently encourage employer discrimination.
+However, if you feel that it will help your job application, then include any information that you feel is pertinent.

-If you speak more than 1 language, and you feel it is relevant, then include your language skills.
+If you speak more than one language, and you feel it is relevant, then include your language skills.
 For many positions, speaking several languages may be an advantage.

 It’s important not to write too much, but to be concise, positive and balanced.

 When writing your CV, you need to grab the reader’s attention.
 Some people aren’t comfortable being boastful, so be careful - choose what you wish to include carefully to ensure you set the right tone.

 When sharing key achievements, you need to choose examples of work that you are proud of and mention points of interest that are relevant to employers.
 Consider the company, the job and the industry.

 Your most recent/current role is of most relevance to a prospective employer, so that’s where you need to start.